Skip to content

 Over the past decade, Hong Kong has grown to be one of the most attractive places to start a business.
 The city has business-friendly laws, is tax-friendly, and has various other benefits.
 This has attracted many entrepreneurs to incorporate their startups in Hong Kong.
 If you are one of them, then you should know about all the rules and regulations to follow when you start your Hong Kong company

-The Hong Kong companies registry is a government department in which you register your business.
+The Hong Kong Companies Registry is a government department where you register your business.
 Let us take an in-depth look:

 About the Hong Kong Companies Registry